 Crowdlending

-Crowdlending (from the English "crowd" for "crowd" and "lending" for "lending" or "granting of credit") refers to loans brokered via the internet that are given by several private individuals or legal entities to other private individuals or to companies.
+Crowdlending refers to loans brokered via the internet that are financed by several private individuals or legal entities to other private individuals (personal loans) or to companies (corporate loans).
 It is also called peer-to-peer lending or short P2P lending ("peer to peer" = "from person to person").
-In this process, the lenders each contribute amounts of money they have chosen themselves, which are combined into a loan that the borrower receives.
+In this process, the lenders each contribute amounts of money they have chosen to invest for a certain interest payment in return.
+Online platforms act as intermediaries and combine the investments into a loan that the borrower receives.

 Online credit marketplaces act as intermediaries, checking and evaluating the individual loan applications.
 Based on the credit rating of the potential borrower, the loan project is evaluated, given a score and a corresponding interest rate is calculated.
 If the creditworthiness is not given, the loan application is rejected.